wizarrrr/wizarr/README.md

 3. Run `docker compose up -d` or for older Docekr versions: `docker-compose up -d`
 4. Access WebUI at http://localhost:5690 and setup your Plex Server

+## Changelog

+View Changelog by clicking [here](./CHANGELOG.md)

+## Translations

+In the process of adding a Translation system for the community to help translate Wizarr

 ## Screenshots

 *These may be out of date*